Lucas-E-Rodrigues/lucas-e-rodrigues.github.io/index.md

+## About
+-Interests
+-Strengths
+-What I am looking for (keep this to two to four sentences)

 ## Projects (selected)
 - Thermal Fatigue of Adhesive Tooling Joints: experimental research and results
 - Optical Heart Rate Sensor (ECE 20008 Final Project): circuit design, construction, and validation